LeakyAbstractions/blog/quotes/_posts/2011-02-06-the-best-components.md

   author: Gordon Bell
 ---

-The cheapest, fastest, and most reliable components are those that aren't there.
+The cheapest, fastest, and most reliable components are those that aren’t there.